 Pro tip: Lagoa refers to both the lagoon and an upper, middle-class neighborhood that borders it.
 Be aware of this when asking for directions or looking at maps.

 4. The Aterro

 The Aterro, also known as the Aterro do Flamengo, is the largest public park in the city of Rio.
 It stretches from the Santos Dumont airport, located downtown, to the beaches of Botafogo, passing through the neighborhoods of Glória and Flamengo.

 The park is incredibly eclectic, and both the architecture and scenery change as you pass through.
 It cradles the Guanabara Bay with fantastic views of Sugarloaf, and covers a total of 296 acres.

 There are beaches for bathing and sports in the Flamengo and Botafogo regions, as well as soccer, tennis, volleyball and basketball fields.
 Gardens designed by the legendary landscape designer and artist Roberto Burle Marx are featured, as well as a boat marina in Glória.

-On Sundays from 7am to 6pm the aterro is closed to traffic, and pedestrians and canines are free to take over the roads.
+On Sundays and public holidays from 7am to 6pm the aterro is closed to traffic, and pedestrians and canines are free to take over the roads.
 The space is used to run, bicycle, skateboard and exercise.
 It’s a great place to spend the day and enjoy time outdoors.